AbraWalker/capstone-project/README.md

 - [Sources and References](#SOURCE)

 ## USER STORIES
-The user stories for this project are further explored in the project's <a href="" target="blank">kanban board.</a>
+The user stories for this project are further explored in the project's <a href="https://github.com/users/AbraWalker/projects/11" target="blank">kanban board.</a>

 -As a site user, I want to log in to submit my own reviews and interact with others’ reviews.
 -As the site owner, I want to impose a character limit on every review, so users have to be concise.